MikaelTornwall/timetracker/documentation/documentation.md

 __3.1.1.
 Student__

-Any person who want's to log their progress on a course that exists within the tool.
+Any person who want's to log their progress on a course or a project that exists within the tool.

 __3.1.2.
 Teacher__